Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: System and Attack Models

 Now that we have shown how to build the plant model $G_a$, we address in the next section the construction of an automaton representation for the (non-prefix-closed) language $L_a^{spec}$, which will be the ``specification automaton'' for the attacker that is needed in the context of SCT algorithmic procedures.

-\textbf{Remark:~} In the prior work \cite{VonHippel2020}, mostly analogous definitions of \textsc{There-exists} and \textsc{For-all} attackers are given, but in the framework of reactive synthesis with infinite strings and temporal logic (LTL) specifications (see Definition 6 in \cite{VonHippel2020}).
+\begin{rem} In the prior work \citep{VonHippel2020}, mostly analogous definitions of \textsc{There-exists} and \textsc{For-all} attackers are given, but in the framework of reactive synthesis with infinite strings and temporal logic (LTL) specifications (see Definition 6 in \cite{VonHippel2020}).
 The technical difference comes from requiring ``can always eventually win'' instead of requiring ``will always eventually win'' (as is typically done in LTL and is done in \cite{VonHippel2020}).
 The latter is expressible in LTL, but not the former.
 The reactive synthesis setting is formally compared to that of SCT in \cite{gap2017jdeds}, where it is shown that nonblockingness in SCT is not expressible in LTL but instead corresponds to ``AGEF(marked)'' in CTL.
 In this paper, since we use SCT, we match the notion of ``AGEF(marked)'', i.e., ``can always eventually win''.
+Moreover, since we are working in the context of SCT, we will use the term ``nonblockingness'' for the class of ``liveness'' properties that will be considered in this paper. \end{rem}